hackclub/winter/Erik-Dennis.md

 What are you going to build?
 What does it do?
 Why are you excited to build it?

 A touch screen smart device controller.
 This will be able to view camera feed and audio from ring devices, and control smart lights, thermostat, etc.
+I'll also be creating a custom webpage interface hosted locally through apache utilizing APIs.

 ## Plan